Existence of approximate Hermitian-Einstein structures on semi-stable bundles: Introduction

 The paper is organized as follows: In section $\ref{setup}$ we describe our setup, define induced metrics and state some preliminary results about induced metrics.
 In section $\ref{reg}$ we describe our regularization procedure, and show how to compare induced metrics with new smooth metrics on the regularized spaces.
 We also show how many of the associated curvature terms compare.
 In section $\ref{DFR}$ we define the Donaldson functional on sheaves and show it is bounded from below with the assumption that $M$ has a lower bound on stable sheaves.
 In section $\ref{stablesheaves}$, we go over the proof that $M$ is bounded below on stable sheaves.
 Finally in section $\ref{TMTA}$, we provide some applications of our main theorem.

 \begin{centering} {\bf Acknowledgements} \end{centering}

 First and foremost, the author would like to thank his thesis advisor, D.H.
 Phong, for suggesting this problem and for all his advice and support.
 The author would also like to thank Thomas Nyberg, Tristan Collins, and Luis Garcia for many enlightening discussions while writing this paper.
 Finally, the author is grateful to Valentino Tosatti for many helpful comments and for suggesting Corollary $\ref{lastcor}$.
-The results of this paper are part of the author's forthcoming Ph.D. thesis at Columbia University.
+This research was supported in part by the National Science Foundation grant DMS-07-57372, as well as grant DMS-1204155.
+The results of this paper are part of the author's Ph.D. thesis at Columbia University.